eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.0.14

+It is now possible to completely reject users from the portal / API by requiring them to have a certain permission to get access.

+The configuration option `accessPermissionList` takes an array of permissions, where the user is allowed access when they have at least one of the permissions listed.
+The permissions are taken from the `permissionAttribute` for the supporting authentication backends, or from static permissions.

+For example:

+    'accessPermissionList' => ['administrators', 'employees'],

 ## 2.0.9

 - add `uk_UA` translation.
 It can be added under `supportedLanguages` as